-As licensees, we are mandated to do certain things, inspected once every year and be "in compliance" with the terms First Light Hydro Generating Company sets forth.
+As licensees, we are mandated to do certain things, inspected once every year and be "in compliance" with the terms FirstLight Hydro Generating Company sets forth.
 As you can imagine, it's unsettling to not know if all our love, sweat and money spent on our river homes will be for naught at the end of a 5-year license.
 The power company reaps many rewards using the river to generate power.
 For nearly 100 years our families have lived and recreated on this stretch of the river.
+My grandchildren are the 5th generation to grow up at our cottage, learning to swim in this river, fostering a love and respect for the natural world provided by this incredible watershed.
 We see ourselves as assets to this majestic waterway, and yet we have no reassurance that we'll have any future past 5 years.
 It's a very one sided situation and tenuous position to be in.